tuva-health/docs/docs/quickstart.md

 - Redshift
 - BigQuery

-Before running the SQL below you need to create a database called `tuva`.
-Once you've done this, copy and paste and execute the SQL below in your data warehouse.
+Copy and paste and execute the SQL below in your data warehouse.
 This will automatically download all the terminology sets and load them into your data warehouse.

 <Tabs groupId="load_scripts">
 <TabItem value="snowflake" label="Snowflake">